kitnil/awesome/README.md

 - [Awesome-Unicode](https://github.com/Wisdom/Awesome-Unicode) - :joy: :ok_hand: A curated list of delightful Unicode tidbits, packages and resources.
 - [fmt-obj](https://github.com/queckezz/fmt-obj) - Stringifies any javascript object in your console for CLI inspection  :sparkles:
 - [machine-learning-surveys](https://github.com/mlreview/machine-learning-surveys) - A curated list of Machine Learning Surveys, Tutorials and Books.
-- [awesome-ipfs](https://github.com/ipfs/awesome-ipfs) - Useful resources for using IPFS and building things on top of it
 - [Checklist-Checklist](https://github.com/huyingjie/Checklist-Checklist) - 🌈  A Curated List of Checklists ✔︎✔︎
 - [awesome-ctf](https://github.com/apsdehal/awesome-ctf) - A curated list of CTF frameworks, libraries, resources and softwares
 - [awesome-guidelines](https://github.com/Kristories/awesome-guidelines) - A curated list of high quality coding style conventions and standards.